enigma-beep/BobbleAssessment/README.md

 java.util.ConcurrentModificationException occurs with the java collection class. the collection changes while some thread is traversing over it using the iterator iterator.next() which throws the ConcurrentModificationException.

-More details in the ATTACHED PDF.
+More details in the ATTACHED PDF - BobbleTest in this repository.